karanja-simon/blog/moleculer-microservices-i.md

 #### Basic Concepts

 Microservices is a way of buidling (architecture) software as a collection of small services, that are loosely coupled, running on thier own processes and communicating via a lightweight mechanisms like HTTP, message broker etc. This is in contrast to the traditional systems that are built as a single unit, often called a monolith.
 Alot has been writen about microservices by scholars &amp; pioneers/early adopters like [Amazon](https://aws.amazon.com/microservices/#:~:text=Microservices%20are%20an%20architectural%20and,small%2C%20self%2Dcontained%20teams.) &amp; [Netflix](https://netflixtechblog.com/tagged/microservices) (See footnotes for more sources), so I will not regugitate this informtion.
-However, the most important concepts of any microservice architecture are:-
+However, there are some universal concepts that any microservice regardless of the language implementation, must fulfill.
+These are, but not limited to:-
-* Service registry &amp; discovery
+* Service registry &amp; discover
 * Networking
 * Load balancing
 * Fault tolerance